 Trade stands have been a growing feature of the post-war Shows.
 In 1950 there were 38 trade stands, with 145 stands at the 1986 Show and well over 300 different shops and stands were open for business at the 175th Anniversary Show in 2012.
 In 1987, the 150th Anniversary year, a new showground was purchased at Ardenrun, Lingfield, RH7 6LL with the first Show held there in 1988.
 This remains the current home of the Edenbridge and Oxted Agricultural Show.

 The two day Show attracts about 45,000 visitors a year.
 The livestock section continues to be at the heart of the Show and now boasts the largest collection of cattle seen together anywhere in southern England.
 The modern showground has developed seven competition rings with over 1,000 horses, ponies and donkeys taking part in classes which range from Horse of the Year Show qualifiers to fun gymkhana classes.
 Annual main ring attractions always feature parades of four and five-in-hand coaches and carriages, Shires and Heavy Horses and historic vehicles, together with cavalcades of foxhounds and footpacks, international show-jumping and a main attraction.
 The ever-popular horticultural marquee has grown to accommodate all the entries plus numerous nursery growers.
-There is also a Food Hall, a Crafts Marquee, a Stockman’s Beer Tent and a Fur and Feathers Marquee.
-The modern Show displays all the traditional favourite animals but the list is now very extensive and also includes bats, bees, falcons, ferrets, llamas, mules, poultry, rabbits and terriers.
+There is also a Food Hall, a Crafts Marquee, a Stockman’s Beer Tent and a Fur Marquee.
+The modern Show displays all the traditional favourite animals but the list is now very extensive and also includes bats, bees, falcons, ferrets, rabbits, moles and terriers.
 There is a Dog Show, a Country Sports section, a display of vintage and historic cars and agricultural machinery, a Sheep Show and a children’s section of popular fairground rides.